thomscoder/orchestra/README.md

 # Important

+- Currently works only with devices in the same network
 - <b>Remote control currently works only Macbook Air M1 displays.
 Devices with different display size might experience way different results.
 I'll add support to more devices really soon</b>

 # How to install and run it